Type: Casual, On-Call

 Skills and Abilities:

-- Ability to communicate effectively in both written and oral English.
+- Ability to communicate fluently and accurately in both written and oral English.

-- Demonstrated ability to deal effectively and courteously with children, parents, staff and the public from differing cultural and linguistic backgrounds.
+- Demonstrated to deal effectively and courteously with students, staff and the public who may come from differing cultural and linguistic backgrounds.

-- Ability to set and maintain boundaries with clients and manage self-care.
+- Ability to set and maintain boundaries with staff and students and manage self-care.

 - Ability to carry out the duties of the position.